sci-f/apps/_posts/tutorials/2017-09-21-getting-started.md

 ---

-In this tutorial, we are going to get started with Standard Container Integration Format (SCI-F) apps.
+In this tutorial, we are going to get started with the Scientific Filesystem (SCI-F) apps.
 Specifically, we will build a container that prints colored fortunes.
 If you want to grab the recipe to follow along, you can <a href="https://github.com/singularityware/singularity/blob/development/examples/apps/Singularity.cowsay" target='_blank'>get it here</a>.
 If you don't want to read and prefer to watch, check out the Video below.
 Otherwise, keep reading.

 {% include asciicast-custom.html title="Cowsay Getting Started" name="cowsay-getting-started.json" rows=46 cols=79 speed=3 %}